Our Concept of a Structural Equation Model

 for data that contains missing values.

-The imply part is what your model implies about the data, for example, the model-implied covariance matrix.
+The implied part is what your model implies about the data, for example, the model-implied covariance matrix.
 There are two options at the moment: RAM

 , which uses the reticular action model to compute the model implied covariance matrix, and RAMSymbolic

 which does the same but symbolically pre-computes part of the model, which increases subsequent performance in model fitting (see Symbolic precomputation).
-There is also a third option, ImplyEmpty
+There is also a third option, ImpliedEmpty

-that can serve as a 'placeholder' for models that do not need an imply part.
+that can serve as a 'placeholder' for models that do not need an implied part.

 The loss part aka SemLoss